Ishaan2001/pkm_clean/README.md

 ---

-**A comprehensive knowledge management PWA with AI-powered insights and flexible organization.**
+**A comprehensive knowledge management PWA with AI-powered insights, daily push notifications, and flexible organization.**